Mane-Olawale/termii/README.md

 ```

-You can set the Http Manager directly through the constructor:
+You can set the Http Manager directly by passing it as the third argument of the client contructor

 ```php
 <?php